Chapter 2

 Music Is Ancient

-Every known human culture makes music.
-Every one.
-There is no recorded exception.
+Every known human culture makes music; there is no recorded exception.

 This is worth sitting with.
-At the exact moment humans began creating symbolic representations of the world — the cognitive capacity that would eventually produce language, mathematics, science, and every technology we’ve built since — they also began making music together.
-Not one before the other.
-Together.
+At the exact moment humans began creating symbolic representations of the world, the cognitive capacity that would eventually produce language, mathematics, science, and every technology we’ve built since, they also began making music together, not one before the other but at the same time.

 The Dismembering